 Dr. Klipstein is a graduate of the University of Chicago Pritzker School of Medicine.
-She is board certified in both Obstetrics and Gynecology as well as Reproductive Endocrinology and Infertility.
-She holds fellowships in both infertility and medical ethics.
+She is board certified in obstetrics and gynecology as well as reproductive endocrinology and infertility.
+She holds fellowships in infertility and medical ethics.

-After completing a year at Northwestern Memorial Hospital, she continued her studies with a residency in Obstetrics and Gynecology at Beth Israel Deaconess Medical Center and Harvard Medical School in Boston.
+After completing a year at Northwestern Memorial Hospital, she continued her studies with a residency in obstetrics and gynecology at Beth Israel Deaconess Medical Center and Harvard Medical School in Boston.

 She has lectured on the ethics of infertility, stem cell research, cloning, and preimplantation genetic diagnosis to medical students, physicians, and community groups.